FredaXin/blog_posts/creating_functions_for_EDA.md

 ```

 However, there are many downsides of deleting missing values from your dataset,
 such as reduced statistical power.
-If you decide to impute the missing value
+If you decide to impute the missing values
 instead, check out Sklearn's
 [`SimpleImputer`](https://scikit-learn.org/stable/modules/generated/sklearn.impute.SimpleImputer.html)
 module,